hanabi/hanabi.github.io/README.md

 ### The 1's Chop Move

-* Sometimes, a player will have two critical cards in a row on chop that will require two separate clues to save.
-In this situation, the two preceding players should realize that this is happening and both issue clues before it rotates around to that player.
-However, sometimes it falls to only one player to somehow save TWO cards.
-* One tool to solve the problem is to make a number clue to a card that is NOT the chop.
-This generally only works if the card is a 1 or a 5.
-* If the card clued is a 1 AND all of the 1's have already been played, the player should think: "Why was I clued a 1 when all of the 1's are already played?
-Oh, the cards behind the 1 must be critical, so I should try to give a decent clue if possible, or discard the 1."
+* In the middle of a game, if all of the 1s have been played already, and someone clues a 1, it is quite strange - from *Good Touch Principle*, you are not supposed to touch cards that have already been played.
+* Thus, the clue must have some deeper meaning, and we agree that it means that the cards to the right of the 1 are important.
+The point of the clue was to give the player a known-safe discard.
-* After the chop move clue, the player should consider ALL of the cards to the right of the 1 like they have been touched with an "invisible" clue and therefore never discard them.
-(Thus, if you clued a 1 on someone's newest slot, it would chop move the entire rest of the hand.)
+* However, not only does it give a known-safe discard, but it also *Chop Moves* ALL of the cards to the right of the 1.
+This means that the player should consider the cards to be touched with an "invisible" clue, and never discard them.
+* Most of the time, the *1's Chop Move* is done to *Chop Move* a single card (meaning that the clued 1 was one-away from chop).
+However, you can also use the *1's Chop Move* to *Chop Move* multiple cards.
+For example, in a 3-player game:
+  * All of the 1s have been played on the stacks.
+  * Bob has a completely unclued hand.
+  * Alice clues 1s to Bob, which touches a 1 in his slot 1.
+  * Bob *Chop Moves* his slot 2, his slot 3, and his slot 4.
+  * Bob discards the 1.
+  * Bob's chop is now his slot 1.
 * Once a card has been chop moved and is no longer in danger of being discarded, it is treated as an already-clued card with regards to new clues given to that hand.
+For example, in a 3-player game:
+  * All of the 1s have been played on the stacks.
+  * Bob has a completely unclued hand.
+  * Alice clues 1s to Bob, which touches a 1 in his slot 3.
+  * Bob *Chop Moves* his slot 4.
+  * Bob discards the 1.
+  * Bob's chop is now his slot 3.
+  * Cathy clues blues to Bob, which touches his slot 1 (the card he just drew) and his slot 4 (the card that was just chop moved).
+  * Bob knows that the focus of the clue is always on the brand-new card introduced, so this is NOT chop-focus, and the focus of the clue is on slot 1.
+  * Thus, Bob will play blue 2 from slot 1 on his next turn.
+* Strategy wise, the *1's Chop Move* is used for two main reasons:
+  1) Some cards (e.g. a one-away 3) are quite useful to the team, but illegal to touch directly (as touching them directly with a clue would imply that they are playable right now).
+If the game is going well, then it can be useful to "waste" a clue in order to have the card saved permanently.
+  2) Sometimes there are multiple critical cards in a row on chop and it falls to one player to save all of them.
+In this situation, a multiple-card *Chop Move* could be the only way to do it.
+* Note that you are NOT allowed to *Chop Move* a card that you can just clue directly with a *Save Clue* (unless there are multiple critical cards in a row on chop and you have no other choice).
+This should be obvious, as having some positive information is always better than having the card be a complete mystery.
+* The *1's Chop Move* is a more specific form of the *Trash Chop Move*, which is covered later.

 ### The 5's Chop Move

 * See the *1's Chop Move* section above for an explanation on what a *Chop Move* is.
-* It is also possible to chop move with a number 5 clue.
-The player receiving the clue would think something along the lines of: "Why was I clued a 5 EARLY?
-It isn't even on my chop yet!
-This must mean my card to the right of the 5 is important, so I should try to give a decent clue if possible, or discard the card to the LEFT of the 5."
+* Normally, we are only allowed to save 5's on chop (unless it is the *Early Game* and there is nothing else to do).
+* So, in the *Mid Game*, if a 5 is clued that is not on chop, it will normally look like a *Play Clue* on that 5.
+* However, if the 5 is **one-away** from chop, then we agree that it has a special meaning, and that the clue is NOT a *Play Clue* at all.
+* Instead, it is understood that the clue is a *5's Chop Move*, and the player should *Chop Move* their chop in a manner similar to the *1's Chop Move*.
-* *5's Chop Moves* are different from *1's Chop Moves* in that you can ONLY chop move ONE card with it.
+* Note that the *5's Chop Move* is different than the *1's Chop Move* in that you can only chop move ONE card with it.
 Thus, if you clue a 5 and it is TWO (or more) slots away from the chop, then it is to be assumed to be a *Play Clue* on the 5.
-* When you get clued a 5, the *5's Chop Move* interpretation ALWAYS takes precedence over a play clue interpretation.

 ### The Scream Discard Chop Move (Deliberately Discarding Instead of Playing)